Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Results

 Dramatic qualitative changes in the magnetic phase diagram are observed when Hartree interactions are included, see right panel of Fig.~\ref{fig:Ordering}.
 The region of NAFM order in $\nu-\theta$-space is larger, while MAFM is only found for the undoped system at $\theta=1.02\degree$ and $\theta=1.08\degree$.
-Everywhere else the ordering is ferromagnetic.
-Again, occurrence of FM is correlated with low values of $\Ucrit$ which in turn are caused by flat bands induced by long-ranged Hartree interactions.
+Everywhere else the ordering is FM.
+Again, occurrence of FM is correlated with low values of $\Ucrit$, which occur because of the interplay between the enhancement of the density of states from the long-ranged Hartree interactions upon doping and the enhancement of the density of states from changing the twist angle towards the magic angle.